and to THE WALLACE STEGNER HOUSE

 The Wallace Stegner House is situated on the banks of the Frenchman River in the picturesque town of Eastend in Southwest Saskatchewan, Canada.

 Eastend is not exactly remote but it is not possible to get here by public transport.
 We are one hour from the TransCanada Highway.
-Greyhound bus service along the TransCanada makes stops at Gull Lake and Maple Creek – both about an hour away.
-We can arrange to have you met at either of these locations for a nominal fee.
+There is no bus service to Eastend.
+For a nominal fee we can arrange to have you met at Medicine Hat.
 Keep in mind that while Eastend is highly walkable, if you want to see the country, a car is the only option.

 The house was built in 1917 by George Stegner.

 His son, Pulitzer Prize winning author and founder of the Stanford School of Creative Writing, Wallace Stegner lived in this house from age 7 to 12.

 The community and geography made an indelible impression upon him as reflected in his prose and western essays.